 - Conditions conducive to termite attack.

 It’s recommended you are present during the inspection so your inspector can talk you through their findings and show you any points of concern.
-Inspect My Home provides you with a written report within 24 hours of the inspection.
-It will contain a detailed account of the findings.
+Inspect My Home provides you with a written report within 24 hours of the inspection, which will contain a detailed account of the findings.

 When is it a deal breaker?